-Lending in 48 states and a Fannie Mae and Ginnie seller/servicers, PRMG has a wide ranging portfolio of mortgage products to meet all lending needs.
+Lending in 48 states a Fannie Mae and Ginnie seller/servicers, PRMG has a wide ranging portfolio of mortgage products to meet all your lending needs.

 FHA loans have low down payments, low closing costs and easy credit qualification process.